apostelis/AdPlatform/docs/testing-coverage.md

 Notes:
 - Project follows DDD and hexagonal architecture.
 The new backend test targets the infrastructure mapper to ensure boundaries are well-covered without requiring Spring context.
 - JaCoCo can be used to measure backend coverage (already configured in build).
 For frontend, Jest provides coverage via `npm test -- --coverage`.
+- Fix: Ensured AdvertisementDTO collections (geoTargets, bioTargets, moodTargets) are non-null when using Lombok builder by adding @Builder.Default.
+This prevents NPEs in tests and runtime when adding items after building the DTO.

 FAQ:
 - Q: What is the Java testing code coverage reported by Jest?